824380210/Linpack/run_linpack_on_socket.md

 End of Tests.

 ```

 ### example bad performance VS good performance

 ```
 # 2 sockets linpack run but bad performance
+## the CPU TDP not meet the Powr field in the output (like 240TDP vs 1xx TDP )

 Random number generator performance :   3151 M words/cycle
 Highest Memory BW : 94.277 GB/sec on a5node55